DiegoIno1/cse15l-lab-reports/LabReport2.md

 <h3>Screenshot 1:</h3>

 ![Image](https://i.imgur.com/rJk1583.png)\
-In order to allow for this to happen, the `split()` method is being used three times at "&", and each of the "=" signs.
+In order to allow for this to happen, the `handleRequest()` method is being used in order to read through the given information and actually apply it to the resulting string, while inside of it, the `split()` method is being used three times at "&", and each of the "=" signs.
 Furthermore, `equals()` is being used in order to check if the given query is correct.\

 The relevant arguments are `s=How are you` and `user=Diego`.
 In this case, both are strings, and are being treated as strings automatically.\